GluuFederation/gluu-passport/README.md

     }));
 ```

-In oder to call the Strategy, the request URL to call the API must match the route that we configured.
+In order to call the Strategy, the request URL to call the API must match the route that we configured.